Fairwater Estate by Frasers Property Australia

 2. Internal Installation

-All units are centrally ducted with in ceiling fan coil units and typically day / night zoning.
-System is controlled by wall mounted thermostat.
-All internal installation is completed by Frasers Property nominated air conditioning contractors.
-Installation processes reflect that of conventional ducted system including equipment and materials.
+All units are centrally ducted with in-ceiling fan coil units and typically day / night zoning.
+The system is controlled by wall mounted thermostats.

 3. Geothermal Heat Pumps